jaredgav/myprojects/games/unity/GamJams/README.txt

-This directory is for any GamJams I am a part of
+This directory is for any solo GamJams I am a part of